CrystalxxD/Yr11-Assessment-Task-1---Data-Science-Project/PROJECT_DEVELOPMENT.md

 ##### **By Chris Wong**
 -----
 ### <ins> **Requirement Definition** <ins>
-The code enables the users to find information on pokemon through the systems code.
+The code enables the users to find information on pokemon abilities, types and much more.
+It can also find the highest health, weight or agility of a pokemon and all this is completed through the systems code and api.

 ---
 ### <ins> **Functional Requirements** <ins>